-As a result of my inability to produce a full years' issues in 1976 I intend to forego any billing this year and extend all dues for the time nor journals were produced.
+As a result of my inability to produce a full years issues in 1976 I intend to forego any billing this year and extend all dues for the time nor journals were produced.
 Those who have already paid will be automatically extended.
-I sincerely apologize for the inconvenience I have caused and I do hope this simple explanation will answer those who have taken the time and trouble to write letters, letters that I simply have not had time to answer.
+I sincerely apologize for the inconvenience I have caused and I do hope tor the inconvenience I have caused and I do hope this simple explanation will answer those who have taken the time and trouble to write letters, letters that I simply have not had time to answer.